 NEWSFLASH: Operation: East Wind will take place 7-15 March 2015

 Operation East Wind is a 9 day long, 24 hour per day immersive milsim event, set in the closing days of the Cold War.
 From the moment you arrive till the moment you leave, you are surrounded by and living in the life of a soldier deployed on an alert in the Cold War..

-Participants at East Wind will experience operating 24 hours a day living on site, 100% immersed in the event for the duration of your stay.As a participant at East Wind you will know the feeling of walking out on a multi day patrol, the sound of a truck delivering your hot food (if you are lucky) and the sights and sounds of dark forest seemingly teeming with the enemy around your little patrol base in the black of night.
-You will use night vision, you will use mines, you will ride in military trucks and armored personnel carriers, you will be supported by armor and you will use period correct comms equipment.
+Participants at East Wind will experience operating 24 hours a day living on site, 100% immersed in the event for the duration of your stay.As a participant at East Wind you will know the feeling of walking out on a multi day patrol, the sound of a truck sneaking through the night to pick you up after a long hard mission (if you are lucky).
+You will know the sights and sounds of dark forest seemingly teeming with the enemy around your little patrol base in the black of night.
+You will use night vision, you will use mines, you will ride in military trucks and armored personnel carriers, you will be supported by armor and you will use period correct communication equipment .
 You will know the boredom of a 03:00 guard shift and the sinking feeling in your stomach when that shift suddenly stops being boring.
-You will know the true value of a hot drink on a cold rainy day, you will learn to lament T-rations, you will know the joy of walking into the mess tent and smelling hot A-rations.
+You will know the true value of a hot drink on a cold rainy day.
 You will know how lonely the world can be when your little outpost is under attack and you know that the nearest help is way too far away.
 You will know how piercingly bright a parachute flare is on a moonless night.
 You will know the smell of a canvas tent on a sunny day.
 You will know how nice and cozy a stove is on a cold wet day.
 You will know what it is like to transition from peacetime, to alert, to war.

 You will be surrounded by one of the most amazing events the world has to offer.

 Who may participate?
-Participants must be 18 years of age or older unless pre-approved by event administration.
+Participants must be 18 years of age or older unless they are a prior attendee who is pre-approved by event administration.